clavance/dashboard/readme.md

 Strong authentication also results in transaction permissions expiring after 5 minutes, so on a successful login the application saves all the user's transactions into a JSON file which is then read and rendered by the relevant React component.

 The application loads a map via Google Maps' API with a marker indicating the location of the most recent transaction.
+It displays the user's name, balances, amount spent on the present day, and most recent transactions.
+The user can also view the entire log of all their transactions.
 Click [here](https://github.com/clavance/dashboard/blob/master/dashboard.gif) for a demo.

 ## Instructions